Linguapress

 “Yes; my plane gets in at 8.15.”

-A future form with will is also needed whenever it is necessary to avoid confusion between present and future (for example when there is no adverb of time present) Compare:
+A future form with will is also needed whenever it is necessary to avoid confusion between present and future (for example when there is no adverb of time present), or to express planned events, even if an adverb of time is present.

 I see / I’ll see - I’m there / I’ll be there